BaiShuhan/pipette/README.md

 # PIPETTE I/O Stack

-This is the source code repository for the paper entitled "PIPETTE: Efficient Fine-Grained Reads for SSDs" in the 2022 Design Automation Conference
+This is the source code repository for the paper entitled "PIPETTE: Efficient Fine-Grained Reads for SSDs" in the 2022 Design Automation Conference.

 ## How to use